bhatti/PlexServices/README.md

 }, null);
 ```

+You can optionally pass predicate parameter with subscribe so that you only receive messages that are accepted by your predicate.

 ### Connecting EventBus to JMS for external communication
 Similar to web-to-jms bridge, PlexService provides event-bus-to-jms bridge, which allows you convert messages from JMS queue/topic into request objects and receive them via event-bus.
 Likewise, you can setup outgoing bridge to send messages that are published to event bus be forwarded to JMS queues/topics.
 The bridge also performs encoding similar to JMS or web services, e.g.
 ```java